StrongerProgrammer7/Design-patterns/README.md

           &emsp; &emsp; &emsp; &emsp;as an argument.
 Next, you need to read the array and execute the method.
 </pre></p>
 <p> 4 Task:<br/><pre>
           1.&emsp;Given an integer array.
-It is necessary to find the number of emails located after the last max 2.&emsp;Given an integer array.
+It is necessary to find the number of emails located after &emsp;the last max
+          2.&emsp;Given an integer array.
 It is necessary to place the elements, located &emsp; &emsp;before the min, at the end of the array 3.&emsp;An integer array and an interval (a,b) are given.
 Need to find the max of the elements